1975–76 FA Cup: Fourth round proper

-The fourth round of games were mostly played on 28 January 1976, with three replays and a main tie on the 27th and 28th.
-One of the main ties was played on 2 February instead.
+The fourth round games were mostly played on 28 January 1976, with three replays and a main match on the 27th and 28th.
+The Sunderland-Hull City match was postponed until 2 February because of bad weather.
+Tooting & Mitcham United was the last non-league club left in the competition.

 Fifth round proper

 The fifth set of games took place (except for one game) on 14 February 1976.
 Three games went to a replay which were played on 17–18 February.
 The Norwich City–Bradford City match and a second replay of the Bolton Wanderers–Newcastle United match were played on 23 February.

 Sixth round proper

 The sixth round of FA Cup games were played on 6 March 1976.
 There was one replay on the 9th.